YeautyYE/netty-websocket-spring-boot-starter/README.md

 #### 0.9.1

-- bug fixed; when use `@RequestParam MultiValueMap` to get value, it was null
+- Bug fixed : it was null when using `@RequestParam MultiValueMap` to get value

+#### 0.9.2

+-  There are compatibility version under 0.8.0 that can configure the `ServerEndpointExporter` manully